NerdPirate/BrainteaserPasscode/README.md

 ## Building ##
 Build Requirements
+- **GNU Make**&mdash;Just run 'make' to assemble, link, and run the binary.
+- **GNU sed**&mdash;The Makefile will use sed to fill in the syscall numbers for exiting and printing for either Linux or macOS.
+- A **Unix-like** system&mdash;I've tested it on Linux and macOS 10.15.
+- **GNU Development Tools**&mdash;Often called 'binutils' or similar.
+We at least need the GNU linker 'ld'.
+- x86_64
   - An **x86_64** CPU that supports at least SSE3 (anything post-2005 will likely work).
 I've tested on both Intel and AMD CPUs.
-- **GNU Make**&mdash;Just run 'make' to assemble, link, and run the binary.
-- **NASM** (Netwide Assembler)&mdash;I don't think I use anything nasm-specific, so any other x86_64 assembler on a Unix-like system would probably work.
+  - **NASM** (Netwide Assembler)&mdash;I don't think I use anything nasm-specific like fancy macros, so any other x86_64 assembler on a Unix-like system   would probably work.
 Just make sure it supports Intel syntax.
-- **GNU sed**&mdash;The Makefile will use sed to fill in the syscall numbers for exiting and printing for either Linux or macOS.
-- A **Unix-like** system&mdash;I've tested it on Linux and macOS 10.15.
+- ARM64/aarch64
+  - An **aarch64** ARMv8 CPU that supports 'asimd' (Advanced SIMD)
+  - **GNU assembler**&mdash;Usually included in binutils under the name 'as'.

 ## Notes ##
 ### Assembly Syntax ###
-I am using Intel syntax in this project.
-I have used both AT&T and Intel (and even ARM) in the past and they're all fine; no preference either way.
+I am using Intel/NASM syntax for x86_64, and GAS (GNU Assembler Syntax) for aarch64.
+GAS is really the only choice for aarch64, since the GNU assembler is the only mature assembler for the architecture that I've found.
+For x86_64 I have used both AT&T and Intel in the past and they're all fine; no preference either way.
 If you're not familiar with Intel syntax, the ordering of operands may be confusing.
 - Most instructions are of the form 'op dest,src[,src,etc...]'
 - Often the destination is used as one of the source operands
   - For example: 'add rax,rcx' means 'rax = rax + rcx'